yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 (2) As state is immutable in redux, the reducer updates the state by returning a new state every time which can cause excessive use of memory.
 <br/><br/>

-:small_red_triangle: 12.3 What is Redux Different From Flux?
+12.3 What is Redux Different From Flux?

 | Flux | Redux |
 |---|---|